rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 {{</accordion>}}
 {{<accordion title="What are the benefits of using security groups?" col="in" href="accordion52">}}

-Prior to this feature being available, customers had to manage traffic to and from their instances individually via, for example, iptables rules on every instance (or perhaps use third-party tools), incurring significant management overhead.
+Before this feature was available, customers had to manage traffic to and from their instances individually via, for example, iptables rules on every instance (or perhaps use third-party tools), incurring significant management overhead.
 Security groups make it possible to use a self-service API to define a